bgamari/ghc-wiki-import/building/getting-the-sources.md

 ```

-**NOTE**: you really want `--partial` when grabbing GHC.
-There are some 13000 patches in the repository, which take a long time to download without `--partial`.
+**NOTE**: You really want `--partial` when grabbing GHC.
+There are some 15000 patches in the repository, which take a long time to download without `--partial`.
 The `darcs-all` script automatically adds `--partial` for the packages.
+If you are a developer and you know what you are doing, you can omit `--partial` and use `./darcs-all get --complete` to get a decade of pacthes.